TrueSparrowSystems/slackmin/README.md

 } = slackmin.middlewares;
 ```

-**1. formatPayload**

-`formatPayload` formats and preprocesses the slack [block actions payload](https://api.slack.com/reference/interaction-payloads/block-actions) and [view submission payload](https://api.slack.com/reference/interaction-payloads/views#view_submission).
+**1. `formatPayload`** formats and preprocesses the slack [block actions payload](https://api.slack.com/reference/interaction-payloads/block-actions) and [view submission payload](https://api.slack.com/reference/interaction-payloads/views#view_submission).

 <br>

-**2. sanitizeBodyAndQuery**

-`sanitizeBodyAndQuery` recursively sanitizes request body and request query params.
+**2. `sanitizeBodyAndQuery`** recursively sanitize request body and request query params.

 <br>

-**3. assignParams**

-`assignParams` sets `decodedParams` empty which is required in subsequent middlewares.
+**3. `assignParams`** sets `decodedParams` empty which is required in subsequent middlewares.

 <br>

-**4. sanitizeDynamicUrlParams**

-`sanitizeDynamicUrlParams` recursively sanitizes dynamic params in URL.
+**4. `sanitizeDynamicUrlParams`** recursively sanitize dynamic params in URL.

 <br>

-**5. sanitizeHeaderParams**

-`sanitizeHeaderParams` recursively sanitizes request headers.
+**5. `sanitizeHeaderParams`** recursively sanitize request headers.

 <br>

-**6. extractSlackParams**

-`extractSlackParams` extract [slack params](https://api.slack.com/reference/interaction-payloads/block-actions#examples) from slack request payload in case of interactive endpoints.
-It extracts [slack params](https://api.slack.com/interactivity/slash-commands#app_command_handling) from request body in case of slash commands.
+**6. `extractSlackParams`** extract [slack params](https://api.slack.com/reference/interaction-payloads/block-actions#examples) from slack request payload in case of interactive endpoints.
+Or extract [slack params](https://api.slack.com/interactivity/slash-commands#app_command_handling) from request body in case of slash commands.

 <br>

-**7. validateSignature**

-`validateSignature` verify requests from slack by verifying signatures using signing secret.
+**7. `validateSignature`** verify requests from slack by verifying signatures using the signing secret.
 The signature is created by combining the signing secret with the body of the request using a standard HMAC-SHA256 keyed hash.

 <br>

-**8. validateSlackUser**

-`validateSlackUser` performs slack user authentication.
+**8. `validateSlackUser`** performs slack user authentication.
 It verifies if user is present in `whitelistedUsers`.

 <br>

-**9. validateSlackChannel**

-`validateSlackChannel` performs slack channel authentication.
-It validates if channel is listed in `whiteListedChannels`.
+**9. `validateSlackChannel`** performs slack channel authentication.
+It validates if the channel id is listed in `whiteListedChannels`.

 <br>

-**10. validateSlackApiAppId**

-`validateSlackApiAppId` validates slack app id.
-It only allows request from apps provided in `appConfigs`.
+**10. `validateSlackApiAppId`** validates slack app id.
+It only allow requests from apps provided in `appConfigs`.

 <br>

-**11. extractResponseUrlFromPayload**

-`extractResponseUrlFromPayload` extracts response_url from interactive routes.
+**11. `extractResponseUrlFromPayload`** extracts response_url from interactive routes.
 This middleware should only be used with interactive endpoints.

 <br>

-**12. extractText**

-`extractText` extract text from slash command's request body.
+**12. `extractText`** extract text from the slash command's request body.
 This middleware should only be used with slash commands.

 <br>

-**13. extractResponseUrlFromBody**

-`extractResponseUrlFromBody` extract response_url from slash command's request body.
+**13. `extractResponseUrlFromBody`** extract response_url from slash command's request body.
 This middleware should only be used with slash commands

 <br>

-**14. parseApiParameters**

-`parseApiParameters` parse and get block_actions payload when a user interacts with block component.
+**14. `parseApiParameters`** parse and get block_actions payload when a user interacts with a block component.
 Parse and get view_submission payload when users interact with modal views.
 This middleware should only be used with interactive components.

 <br>

-**15. extractTriggerId**

-`extractTriggerId` extract trigger_id from interactive routes.
+**15. `extractTriggerId`** extract trigger_id from interactive routes.
 This middleware should only be used with interactive routes.
  This middleware will not fetch trigger_id for view_submission type interactions.

 ## Interactive Components

 Slack provides a range of visual components, called Block Kit, that can be used in messages.
-These blocks can be used to lay out complex information in a way that's easy to digest.
+These blocks can be used to layout complex information in a way that's easy to digest.
 Each block is represented in slack APIs as a JSON object.
-You can include up to 50 blocks in each message and 100 blocks in modals.
+You can include up to 50 blocks in a message and 100 blocks in modals.
-You can find Block Kit reference [here](https://api.slack.com/reference/block-kit/blocks) .
+You can find the Block Kit reference [here](https://api.slack.com/reference/block-kit/blocks) .

 ### Message Wrapper